 To combat this, sophisticated operators are developing "Canary tests."
 This involves injecting a random, esoteric fact at the beginning of a session - for example, "I drink tea at 8:00 AM."
 Periodically, the operator asks the agent, "What time do I drink tea?"
 If the agent forgets or hallucinates the answer, it is a signal that the context has become poisoned, and the session must be reset.

 This reveals a critical architectural limitation: relying on a single, long-context window for complex operations is a recipe for failure.
 Successful implementation requires breaking tasks down into atomic units handled by fresh agent instances, rather than expecting one "god agent" to remember the entire history of a project.
-This reinforces the need for orchestration layers that can manage state externally, rather than relying on the model's transient memory.
+This reinforces the need for orchestration layers that can manage state externally — a pattern central to how IT service management automation deploys reliable agent infrastructure at enterprise scale.